iStreamPlanet/github-actions/helmfile-dependency-check/README.md

-# helmfile-lock-stale
+# helmfile-dependency-check

+Current Features:

-Action to determine if a helmfile lock file is missing or stale.
+- Determine if a helmfile lock file is missing or stale

+Roadmap:

+- Check upstream repositories for updates

 ## Inputs